Asparagus racemosus is an herb used in Ayurveda medicine. It is not the vegetable usually called asparagus.

 Though Asparagus racemosus has been used as a galactagogue to increase breast milk production, this area needs further research before Asparagus racemosus supplementation can be specifically recommended.

 Asparagus, Asparagus Extract, Shatavari

-Rat studies using the root of Asparagus racemosus (Note: this is not the common vegetable asparagus) use doses in the 100-200 mg/kg range, which translates to an estimated human dosage range of 16-32 mg/kg, or:
+Rat studies using the root of Asparagus racemosus (Note: this is not the vegetable commonly called asparagus) use doses in the 100-200mg/kg of bodyweight range.
+This translates to an estimated human dose of 16-32 mg/kg of bodyweight, or:

 Asparagus Racemosus (called Shatavari in Ayurveda where it is established as Rasayana) is a herb that has historical usage as a treatment for dyspepsia and gastric ulcers as well as being used as a galactogogue (promotes lactation), the latter being similar to Ayurvedic usage of Fenugreek.
 The roots of the herb are used, and are known to be bittersweet and have also been reported to be used in Siddha and Unani medicine.

 Other properties generally attributed to the roots are emollient (moisturizing), cooling, nervine tonic, constipating, galactogogue, aphrodisiac, diuretic, rejuvenating, carminative, stomachic, and antiseptic.

 It belongs to the plant family Asparagaceae with Asparagus being the plant genus, and aside from Racemosus two other species are sometimes used for medicinal purposes; adsendens and gonaclades.
 This plant family consists of well over 300 species spread amongst temperate and tropical regions.

 The plant that is commonly eaten as a vegetable is from the species Asparagus Officinalis, and may not possess the same bioactivities as Asparagus Racemosus.